laytan/tailwind-sorter.nvim/README.md

 directory and sorts any `@tailwind` captures.
 Make sure to add them to the `on_save_pattern` config if you use the on save sort feature.

-Here is how you would add support for `.jsx` files (if it was not added already:
+Here is how you would add support for jsx syntax (if it was not added already):

-1. Create the file `queries/jsx/tailwind.scm`
+1. Create the file `queries/javascript/tailwind.scm`
 2. We will paste the following to target any string inside the className
    attribute: